Johnny Grey: Design innovations

-Commercial influence

-Worldwide, Johnny Grey Studios have sold kitchens worth £60 million.
-Precise figures are not available for Unfitted Kitchens sold by Smallbone but sales would likely be in excess of £25 million.
-If the value of products that inspired the kitchen industry sector such as willow baskets, curved furniture, end-grain blocks, plate racks, inlaid framed doors and other culinary design details were included, this figure would be substantially increased.

-Johnny Grey’s vision has also shaped kitchen design at a detailed level.
-He devised V-groove door panels to make composite doors appear framed, suitcase-style door handles, ergonomics based on flexed elbow measurements, raised height dishwashers and freestanding kitchen furniture with specific functional features.
-He brought to this marketplace pattern, colour, soft shapes, multiple work surface levels on central islands and throughout the kitchen, the mixing of materials, reintroduction of homely features and normalisation of kitchens as sociable living rooms.

 Author

-Grey's first book The Art of Kitchen Design (Cassell 1994, in print for 14 years) includes the social history of the kitchen.
+Grey's first book The Art of Kitchen Design, published in 1994, includes the social history of the kitchen.
 In 1997 Cassell published The Hardworking House, a collection of essays on the history of home design.
 In 1997 The Kitchen Workbook was also published in a series of home design books for Dorling Kindersley, later incorporated into DK’s The Complete Home Design Workbook (1998).
 Grey's Kitchen Culture was published in 2004 with English, American, Russian and Asian editions.